 For a program where trade allies play a prominent role in delivering the energy efficiency measure and promoting the program, an estimate of free ridership from trade allies can be combined with one from participants to form a combined free ridership value.
-Elsewhere, the NTG Protocol (see Section 3.1.1.3) discusses using trade ally surveys to adjust project-level free ridership scores.
 This section discusses combining a program-level free ridership score from trade allies with a program-level free ridership score from participants.